danielpodrazka/mcp-text-editor/README.md

 The main `TextEditorServer` class:

 1. Initializes with a FastMCP instance named "text-editor"
-2. Sets a configurable `max_edit_lines` limit (default: 50) from environment variables
+2. Sets a configurable `max_edit_lines` limit (default: 200) from environment variables
 3. Maintains the current file path as state
-4. Registers four primary tools through FastMCP:
+4. Registers six primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
-   - `get_text`: Reads content with optional line numbering and hash generation
+   - `get_text`: Reads content with line numbering and hash generation
-   - `edit_text`: Provides three editing modes with hash verification
-   - `delete_current_file`: Removes files with proper cleanup
+   - `insert_lines`: Inserts text after a specific line
+   - `remove_lines`: Removes a range of lines
+   - `delete_file`: Deletes the current file
+   - `new_file`: Creates a new file with content

 The server runs using FastMCP's stdio transport by default, making it easy to integrate with various clients.